Installations

 Denver Public Schools

-The installation at Denver Public Schools was completed in a single day in less than 6 man-hours on a Daikin rooftop unit with powered exhaust.
+The installation at Denver Public Schools took less than 6 man-hours.
+It was completed in a single day on a Daikin rooftop unit with powered exhaust.

 • Supply air duct pitot array